Royalaviation18/Cinemax-Play/README.md

 - An app to show a list of movies from Movies DB(for ex Getting Started )

 - There are two types of list should be shown 1.
 Top Rated 2.
 Popular movies.
-(You can design the ui as per your own wish.But both category should visible & must be differentiated)
+(You can design the UI as per your own wish.
+But both categories should visible & must be differentiated)

 - Each card on the list should have the bare minimum details such as name, rating, language, image, year, etc.